syntasso/workshop/enhancing-a-promise/README.md

 ...
 ```

 In addition, the pods will provide cost tracking for the finance team through a new label.
-This can be confirm by only selecting pods that contain the provided cost centre value:
+This can be confirmed by only selecting pods that contain the provided cost centre value:

 ```console
 $  kubectl --context kind-worker get pods --selector costCentre=rnd-10002